 Snorkel: If you have extra room and plan to snorkel, this is a great addition to your cruise list.
 You can pick one up for the price of a rental once you get to port.
 And you won't have to french kiss a used piece of plastic.

-If you haven’t yet, you can use this link to download your cruise packing checklist.
-Feel free to add or edit it as you’d like.
+If you haven't yet, you can download our printable PDF Cruise Packing List.
+Feel free to add or edit it as you'd like.
 We hope that it helps to remember everything that you need.

 If you found this post helpful, please use the buttons below to share this post with your cruise communities.